kalumatic/employee-management-system-rest/README.md

 * EMPLOYEE - can use first two endpoints
 * MANAGER - can use second two endpoints
 * ADMIN - can use last endpoint

+Default password for every user is "password", but the database stores an encrypted version using bcrypt algorithm.